SafeSafe-app/gh-spec/README.md

 This makes it so Jira issues can be linked inside a comment without it interrupting the flow of the comment as a whole.

+### Important Notes for github

+Smart Commits only support the default Jira Software issue key format.
+This format is two or more uppercase letters, followed by a hyphen and the issue number, for example `JRA-123`.

+A DVCS such as Git includes a user's email address in the commit data.
+Users configure this email address in their local system.
+Smart Commits requires that this email address match exactly one email address in the Jira Software user base.
+If the email address matches to multiple users in Jira Software, or the user does not have permissions for the requested action, the Smart Commit action will fail.
+The commit itself will succeed however, and will show on the issue.
+Mismatched email addresses is a common reason why Smart Commits fail to work as expected.
+If a Smart Commit fails, Jira Software sends an email notification to either the Jira Software user, or to the DVCS user (if a Jira Software user can't be identified).
+In rare cases, Jira Software doesn't have either of these email addresses, and the Smart Commit fails silently.

+Smart commit commands that you execute will appear duplicated under certain circumstances.
+Altering commit history creates "new" commits, which replace the "old" ones.
+If those "new" commits contain the same smart commit commands as before the history rewrite, then the same smart commits will be executed again and hence appear to have been duplicated.
+The commit history altering git commands include `git push --force` and `git merge --squash`.

 ### Manage Jira Subscriptions
 **New**